Judy Holt Park | Redland City Council

 Closed landfill sites are locations where household and industrial waste has been buried.

-Leachate is water that has passed through waste material in a closed landfill and picked up contaminants on the way.
+Leachate is water that has passed through waste material in a closed landfill and picked up contaminants along the way.

 Council monitors the water and air at Judy Holt Park by regularly sampling from: